-How to Get Rid of an Old Car: 7 Smart Strategies for Offloading a Clunker
+How to Get Rid of an Old Car

-If you have an old car, you might think your only choice is to call the scrapyard.
-Thankfully, that doesn’t have to be the case.
-Here are seven smarter things you can do to offload a set of wheels that have seen better days.
+Considering the scrapyard?
+Here are seven smarter ways to offload a set of wheels that have seen better days.

 It’s a dilemma that every car owner will ultimately face.
-You’re itching to explore options on a new car but don’t know what to do with your old one.
-The simplest way to get rid of your old car is to trade it in when you buy your new car.
+You’re itching to explore options on a shiny new model, but don’t know the best way to get rid of your old car.
+The simplest way to offload your daily driver is to trade it in when you buy your new car.
 You won’t get top dollar, but the dealer will take it off your hands, and the money you get could lower your car payments going forward.
-Psst—this is the best time to buy a new car.
+(Psst—this is the best time to buy a new car.)

 Looking for restoration inspiration?
-Check out these amazing before-and-after transformations:
+Check out the amazing before-and-after transformation of this 1952 Studebaker.

-There’s always the option of selling your old car privately, whether through classified ads or social media.
+There’s always the option of selling your old car privately, whether through a buy-and-sell site, classified ads or social media.
 Just be honest about its problems and set a fair price—you can’t expect to get top dollar for a car that will need constant repairs.
-Check out more tips for selling a used car.

 Want to get rid of your old car hassle-free?
-This may be the option for you.
+A consignment lot may be the option for you.
 All you do is drive it to the lot, park it in the assigned space and let the lot owner do the rest.
 In exchange, the dealer will take a commission when the car sells and send you the balance.
-This might be a great option if you made the mistake of purchasing the least reliable vehicle in the industry.

 Even if your car is no longer in great mechanical shape, the parts in it may still be valuable.
 Selling your car for parts could yield more than you might think, so don’t write off this option.
 Just call the local auto-recycling centre, provide the make, model and year of your car, and see how much they will give you.